 In recognising that the education of our children is a partnership between the home and school the Board of Governors, Principal and teaching staff seek to allow parents/guardians a clear right of access at reasonable times (non-teaching time) to their child’s teacher and the Principal.
 The Principal, as the day-to-day manager of the school, will seek to ensure that all such contacts are conducted in a manner which will promote the educational interests of the pupil and allow for the safety of all the children and staff.

-As parental attitudes to school and the teachers can directly influence the child it is important that all exchanges between school and home should be informed by a mutual respect for each others knowledge and concern for the pupil’s welfare.
+As parental attitudes to school can directly influence the child it is important that all exchanges by telephone and in person between school and home should be informed by a mutual respect for each others knowledge and concern for the pupil’s welfare.
 Pupils have much to gain from the shared interest of parents/guardians and teachers.
 Each has an in-depth knowledge of the child in different settings and contexts and the sharing of this information in a positive way should help the pupil to feel valued and to achieve his/her full potential.
 It is important that pupils feel secure in the working relationship between home and school.

 The means of expressing this working relationship are diverse but parents/guardians will appreciate that some guidelines are necessary as each teacher has responsibility for a large group of children.
 All exchanges between parents/guardians and staff should be conducted in a respectful and tolerant manner and parents/guardians are asked to adhere to the school’s guidelines detailed below when seeking contact with their child’s teacher.

-The Board of Governors endorses the school’s arrangements for effective parent teacher communication as set out below.
+The Board of Governors endorses the school’s arrangements for effective Home School communication as set out below.

-The contact between parent/guardian and teacher will take form of:
+The contact between parent/guardian and school will take the form of:

-meetings to discuss the pupil’s progress;
+meetings with teachers and principal to discuss the pupil’s progress;

 casual or informal exchanges of information made for routine housekeeping purposes;

-to discuss more sensitive matters.
+pre-arranged meetings with teachers/principals to discuss more sensitive matters.
 In such circumstances the issues should be clarified in advance to enable the parent/guardian and the teacher to make appropriate preparation.

 Telephone conversations with members of staff

 We expect all parents to:

-make a mutually agreeable appointment (outside normal teaching time) to speak to their child’s teacher if there is something significant they wish to discuss.
+make a mutually agreeable appointment (outside normal teaching time) to speak to their child’s teacher/principal if there is something significant they wish to discuss.

-report directly to the office on entering the school premises after 9am
+report directly to the office on entering the school premises after 8.45